 - 1. It is the express intent of the Commission that Capital Project work will not be split into separate projects to avoid any thresholds. - 2.
-Highway Projects (as defined in subsection J below) are not "Capital Projects", but the construction of buildings or structures on Highway Right-of-Way is a "Capital Project". - E. "Head of the Higher Education Institution" means: (i) as to the Tennessee Board of Regents and any institution thereunder, the Chancellor, and (ii) as to any other Higher Education Institution, the President. - F. "Head of the SPA" means: - 1.
+Highway Projects (as defined in subsection J below) are not "Capital Projects", but the construction of buildings or structures on Highway Right-of-Way is a "Capital Project". - 3.
+It is the express intent of the Commission that a "project" as used in T.C.A. § 4-15-107(3) (and P. below) is intended to set a threshold for work affecting multiple structures below the Major Maintenance thresholds which may be combined into a single project for procurement. - E. "Head of the Higher Education Institution" means: (i) as to the Tennessee Board of Regents and any institution thereunder, the Chancellor, and (ii) as to any other Higher Education Institution, the President. - F. "Head of the SPA" means: - 1.
 As to STREAM, the Deputy Commissioner of the Department of General Services for STREAM; - 2.
-As to the University of Tennessee, the Executive Director of the Office of Capital Projects; - 3.
+As to the University of Tennessee, the Assistant Associate Vice President of Capital Projects; - 3.
 As to Tennessee Board of Regents, the Executive Director of the Department of Facilities Development; - 4.
 As to East Tennessee State University, the Associate Vice President for the Office of Facilities Management, Planning, and Construction; - 5.
-As to Austin Peay State University, the Director of the Office of University Design and Construction; - 6.
+As to Austin Peay State University, the Director of the Office of Capital Planning, Design and Construction; - 6.
 As to Tennessee Technological University, the Director of the Office of Capital Projects and Planning; - 7.
 As to Middle Tennessee State University, the Assistant Vice President of the Department of Campus Planning; and - 8.
-As to University of Memphis, the Assistant Vice President for the Department of Campus Planning and Design. - G. "Higher Education Donated Property" means the fee, easement, remainder and reversionary interests in real property acquired by a Higher Education Institution by gift or devise. - H. "Higher Education Foundation" means a foundation created for the primary purpose of benefitting a Higher Education Institution. - "Higher Education Institution" means the University of Tennessee, the Tennessee Board of Regents, Austin Peay State University, East Tennessee State University, Middle Tennessee State University, Tennessee State University, Tennessee Technological University, the University of Memphis, or a campus or institution of one of the aforementioned. - J. "Highway Project" means (i) a demolition of a building or structure acquired by the Department of Transportation for Highway Right-of Way; or (ii) design and/or construction of roads or bridges by the Department of Transportation in accordance with T.C.A. § 54-5-101 et seq.
+As to University of Memphis, the Chief University Planning Officer; and - 9.
+As to Tennessee State University, the Assistant Vice President for Capital Planning Design and Construction; and - 10.
+As to the Tennessee General Assembly, the Legislative Facilities Management Director. - G. "Higher Education Donated Property" means the fee, easement, remainder and reversionary interests in real property acquired by a Higher Education Institution by gift or devise.

+H. "Higher Education Foundation" means a foundation created for the primary purpose of benefitting a Higher Education Institution.